Anne Kansiime

-Kansiime Kubiryaba Anne (born 13 April 1986) and popularly known as Anne Kansiime, is a Ugandan entertainer, comedian, and actress.
+Anne Kansiime Kubiryaba (born 13 April 1986), better known as Anne Kansiime, is a Ugandan entertainer, comedian, and actress.
 She has been referred to as "Africa's Queen of Comedy" by some African media outlets.

 Background and education

 She was born in Mparo in present-day Rukiga District, in the Western Region of Uganda.
 At the time of her birth, Mparo was part of Kabale District.
-Her father is a retired banker, and her mother is a housewife.
+Her father was a retired banker, and her mother was a housewife.
 Kansiime attended Kabale Primary School.
 For her O-Level and A-Level education, she studied at Bweranyangi Girls' Senior Secondary School in Bushenyi.
 She holds a Bachelor of Arts in Social Science from Makerere University.